Debugging

 command.

 Unfortunately, variable inspection is unavailable since Swift depends on its own mechanisms to do that instead of DWARF's structure type feature.
-(See this thread for more details)
+If you need this feature, you can use the enhanced extension below.

 wasminspect